-If you search online for ‘10K run plan’ (or any other distance), you’ll find that strength training is likely not of the plan, or at best makes only shows up as a soft ‘suggestion’; something to do as cross training on off days.
+If you search online for ‘10K run plan’ (or any other distance), you’ll find that strength training is likely not part of the plan, or at best shows up as a soft ‘suggestion’; something to do as cross-training on off days.
 If you’re following a typical run program, your plan has you running 4-5 times per week, leaving little time (or energy) for other workouts.
 However, if you want to improve your running, or be able to run for many years without injury, you need to strength train.

 Running puts a lot of stress on the body, especially if you have muscle imbalances.
 Reducing your mileage and focusing on healthier running can add years to your running ‘life’.

 You’ll run faster.
 With a well-designed strength program, you will be able to activate muscles to generate more power, train injury-free, and run more efficiently.
 The result?
 You’ll clock faster times.